 Service Award: the entitlement trap

 It is unfortunate, however, that Service Awards can sometimes slip into being viewed as an entitlement: ‘I have been here for five years, therefore, I am entitled to my award’.
 Service Awards should always be promoted as a gift from a company to an employee given to celebrate their service.
 If they are allowed to become an entitlement, they become just another part of an employee’s general compensation package.
 If this happens, the meaning is lost and the opportunity for a company to take a moment to celebrate, recognise and appreciate its employee is also lost.
 Equally, employees miss out on being appreciated for their service if the award is viewed as an entitlement.
 It is, therefore, important to think about the impression that the award gives.

 What makes a good Service Award?

 A good Service Award is a symbol of appreciation, which continues to speak long after it has been awarded.
 This is amplified if the award takes the form of a tangible gift for a number of reasons.
 First, the connection between the company and the award is stronger when the award is tangible.
 Second, there is no monetary value associated with tangible gifts.
-Third, while vouchers are popular awards it is important to consider that some are never redeemed, and many are never redeemed in full.
-Finally, there are additional tax exemptions offered by Revenue which apply to tangible gifts for Long Service Awards.
+Third, while vouchers are popular awards, it is important to consider that some are never redeemed, and many are never redeemed in full.
+Finally, Revenue offers additional tax exemptions, which only apply to tangible gifts for 20 years Long Service Awards.

 Tax-free Service Awards

 Revenue allows one small non-cash benefit per employee, per annum, up to the value of €500 – budget 2015.
 (PAYE, PRSI or USI do not need to be applied to the benefit).
 Only one such benefit may be given to an employee in the tax year.
 Revenue also offers additional tax relief on long service awards for 20, 25, 30, 35 & 40 years of service.
 Awards made in recognition of long service must take the form of tangible gifts to qualify for this tax relief.

 Service Awards and Millennials